lord-dubious/understand.me/docs/development_guide/part9_growth_tracking_module.md

 # Part 9: Growth & Tracking Module

 This part of the Development Guide details the "Understand-me" Growth & Tracking Module for the **Expo (React Native) mobile application**.
 It focuses on personalized insights, progress tracking, and learning resources.
 UI styling uses **React Native StyleSheet API** (or NativeWind) and navigation is via **React Navigation**, likely within a dedicated "Growth" tab on the main Bottom Tab Navigator.
-PicaOS might be involved in orchestrating complex AI insight generation flows, while Dappier could source sensitive user data for insights if stored in a decentralized manner.
+AI Orchestration Layer might be involved in orchestrating complex AI insight generation flows, while Dappier could source sensitive user data for insights if stored in a decentralized manner.
 Nodely would manage storage/retrieval of user progress data and learning material metadata from Supabase.

 ## 9.1.
 Screen: Personal Growth Insights (Mermaid: CB, K, CF, CG)